Castawords: a variant logic puzzle

 STEM SOUR SWAM TAKE TAME WENT WHOM

-(This is a hard puzzle; a detailed solution is now included in the solution page).
+(This is probably the hardest puzzle on this page; a detailed solution is included in the solution page).

 The Puzzle Virtuoso program includes a module to allow you to make guesses against a random set of 4x6 letters.